Tourism in Zanzibar: Stone Town

 Zanzibar's capital is the historical Stone Town, home to much of Zanzibar's tourism industry.
 It is also a World Heritage Site.
-The town contains numerous historical and cultural sites, including Makusurani graveyard (where many of the islands' previous Arab rulers are buried), House of Wonders (a four story building which was the first place on the islands with electrical lights), Hamamni and Kidichi Persian Baths (the first public baths on the island), Dunga Ruins (ruins of a palace built in the 15th century by the rulers of the time), and the Peace Memorial Museum, a national historical museum detailing the island's long history.
+The town contains numerous historical and cultural sites, including Makusurani graveyard (where many of the islands' previous Arab rulers are buried), House of Wonders (a four-story building which was the first place on the islands with electrical lights), Hamamni and Kidichi Persian Baths (the first public baths on the island), Dunga Ruins (ruins of a palace built in the 15th century by the rulers of the time), and the Peace Memorial Museum, a national historical museum detailing the island's long history.

 Coastal tourism

-Zanzibar is home to large amounts of beaches and clear Indian Ocean water, as well as coral and limestone scarps which allow for significant amounts of diving and snorkeling.
+Zanzibar is home to large numbers of beaches and clear Indian Ocean water, as well as coral and limestone scarps which allow for significant amounts of diving and snorkeling.
 The diving and snorkeling are done in marine parks.
 The aquatic life seen includes dolphins, moray eels, lion fish, octopus and lobster.
 Tourists may also go dhow cruising around the small islands.
 They can view the sunset and have refreshments on board.
 Some of these marine spaces are providing important ecosystem preservation, such as Chumbe Marine Park.